-It is time for you to register for this year’s Advanced Placement (AP) exams.
+It is time to register for 2020’s Advanced Placement (AP) exams in May.
 The AP exams provide students the opportunity to demonstrate mastery of materials covered in AP classes and, depending upon results and individual university policy, possibly earn college credit.
 It is the student’s responsibility to consult the catalogs of colleges of interest in order to determine each college’s policy with regard to AP exams.
 Students enrolled in an Advanced Placement class at Tam High, may take the exam.
 Students are encouraged to consult with their AP teacher to determine their readiness for the exam.

 Here are the important dates for the registration process:

-- Friday, March 8th - Last day to Register and Purchase AP Exam (with additional $50 Late Fee)
+- Friday, October 18th - Last day to Purchase AP Exam (with additional $50 Late Fee)

 Students with testing accommodations should confirm they qualify for accommodations with College Board.
 Only students who have been pre-approved by the College Board are eligible for extended time and other testing accommodations.